jolexxa/nocterm/packages/nocterm_cli/README.md

 Start a nocterm shell server that nocterm apps can render into.
 This allows running nocterm apps from IDEs with debugger support.

+### `nocterm logs`

+Stream logs from a running nocterm app via WebSocket.
+Logs are displayed in real-time until you press Ctrl+C or the app exits.

 **How it works:**

 1. The shell creates a Unix domain socket at `.nocterm/shell.sock`